 A quick note from the editor:

-Students and I asked questions about React, how it works, how best to learn it, how it compares to Angular, Flutter, and Next.js, some technical questions on the best component libraries to use, and much more.
+Students and I asked questions about AWS, how it works, how best to learn it, how it compares to Azure and other cloud hosting providers, some technical questions, and much more.

-You can check out some of Yihua’s answers to the questions from his AMA call below, but first, let me introduce him.
+You can check out some of Amber’s answers to the questions from her AMA call below, but first, let me introduce her.

-It was a great interview so with the intro out of the way, let’s dive into his AMA answers 😀.
+This was a great interview so with the intro out of the way, let’s dive into Amber’s AMA answers 😀.

 Want to watch the video, ask questions in our Discord, or join in live on our next expert AMA?

 These are all exclusive access for members of Zero To Mastery.
 You can find out more details about every course and the other benefits of being a ZTM member here.

 As a ZTM member, you can watch a recording of Amber’s interview inside the academy without having to wait for the article and hear those interview tips now, as well as other AMA calls!

 AWS or Amazon Web Services are a collection of services that let you do things like computing, databases, and networking.
 Basically, all the things that you used to do on-premises but moved out and onto the cloud.

 Sometimes you’ll hear this referred to as Amazon cloud or AWS cloud, or just ‘the cloud’, but this all means the same thing.